Events from Jan 87 to Oct 88

 Although not sturdy enough for the body of a hero prop, the Blackpool exhibition Daleks donated other parts to complete the new hybrid.
 The Necros neck cage was dispensed with and one of the exhibition cages with clover style rods was fitted in its place.
 One of the smaller exhibition eyeballs was fitted instead of the shoddy replica seen at Longleat.
 A gun was recycled from an exhibition prop gun and extra stages were added to the original arm, which harked back to the early Shawcraft design.
 The rather haphazard looking upper collar and slats of the Necros prop were also removed and replaced with a much coarser style mesh and tidier slats.
 Orange dome lights topped off the new creation.

 The Renegade force under the command of the BBC Enterprises Dalek was ultimately made up from five props.
-Two were the long-serving casings – Dalek One-7 and Dalek Seven-v, two were Necros props from the previous story, and one was made up from exhibitions spares and new bits.
+Two were the long-serving casings – Dalek One-7 and Dalek Seven-v, two were Necros props from the previous story, and one was made up from exhibitions spares and new sections.

 A long-standing gripe of the effects department and the actors was the metal mesh around the Daleks shoulders which was often painful to handle.
 A solution was proposed in which a soft material called plastizote would be dappled with a mesh pattern instead to create an illusion of mesh.
 The slats would then be stuck onto this flat surface, further simplifying the finish as there would be no visible bolts or screws.